sadmannn/happy-bday-shehooo/overview.md

 - Dark mode support

 ## User Experience Flow
-1. Welcome screen with instructions
+- Welcome screen with instructions (Requires mandatory microphone permission to proceed.
+If permission is initially denied, a prompt card will appear to encourage granting access.)
-2. Series of interactive questions
+- Series of interactive questions
-3. Various animations based on responses
+- Various animations based on responses
-4. Final birthday cake interaction
+- Final birthday cake interaction
-5. Grand finale celebration
+- Grand finale celebration

 This website combines modern web technologies with thoughtful, romantic interactions to create a unique and memorable birthday experience.
 Each element is designed to make your girlfriend smile, blush, and feel special on her birthday.